squidcloudio/squid-samples/squidnames/backend/README.md

 server,
 making it available to your client application.

-In conclusion, the Squid Backend code has extensive power and flexibility, making it a powerful tool for developers who need to build complex backend functionality for their applications.
+While this is a relatively simple example, the Squid application backend has extensive power and flexibility, making it a powerful tool for developers who need to build complex backend functionality for their applications.

 For more information, see the [documentation](https://docs.squid.cloud/docs/backend/).